Priority Population: Youth (under 18)

 The tobacco industry targets youth.

-- Nationally, e-cigarette advertising expenditures have increased from $12 million in 2011 to $125 million in 2014.
-This does not include retail marketing, social media, and sponsored events.ⓘ
+- Nationally, e-cigarette advertising expenditures have increased from $12 million in 2011 to $110 million in 2018.
+This does not include social media and sponsored events.ⓘ

 - In 2016, 20.5 million middle and high school students in the U.S. were exposed to e-cigarette advertisements from at least one source.
 That’s 78.2%, or nearly 4 out of 5 students.ⓘ